Mintaa911/100-days-of-code/log.md

 **Thouhts**: I started coding thinking that today would be for trial and I will start the challenge tomorrow but when I sat down and start coding the time has passed with noticing it.

 **Link to work:** [coding exercises] https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript

+### Day O: March 15, 2021

+**Today's Progress**: I finished the basic javascript freeCodeCamp exercises

+**Thouhts**: I was going to do earlier in the day but I had classes and was unable to do.
+I started late at night and had a bit struggle with sleep.
+Finally I finished my plan for the day .

+**Link to work:** [coding exercises] https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-javascript